 - Leading the community in serving the poor

 - Commending their souls of the departed to God at the funeral Mass and accompanying the bereaved

-Fr Joseph Murphy blesses Archbishop Anthony Fisher OP after having been ordained to the priesthood by the Archbishop in St Mary’s Cathedral on 3 August 2019.
+Fr Bijoy Joseph blesses Archbishop Anthony Fisher OP after having been ordained to the priesthood by the Archbishop in St Mary’s Cathedral on 6 August 2022.

 With all these tasks, it’s easy to see why priests lead quite busy lives!
 Like all vocations, the vocation of the priest relies upon the grace of God to carry out what God has asked.